-Cutaneous melanoma is a cancer that starts in the pigment-producing cells of the skin.
+Cutaneous melanoma is cancer that starts in the pigment-making cells of the skin.

-Cutaneous melanoma causes more than 10,000 deaths each year, but it has a 98 percent five-year survival rate when caught early.
+It causes more than 10,000 deaths each year but has a 98 percent five-year survival rate when caught early.

 There are a few types of cutaneous melanomas — some are more common, and others are quite rare.

-A confirmed SSM diagnosis often occurs after the patient, loved one, or doctor notices a normal mole that:
+A confirmed SSM diagnosis often occurs after you, a loved one, or your doctor notices a normal mole that:

 - Grows at an unusual rate.